Location: G225 MU Student Center, Columbia, MO 65211

 Phone: 573-449-1188

-- The Center Project (TCP) is a nonprofit organization that provides community resources, like a curated library, a gender affirming healthcare provider list, a closet with free clothing for LGBTQ folks in need, and supportive programming and activities for LGBTQ youth, parents, and transgender and non-binary adults.TCP also provides resources to improve the well-being of LGBTQ people in Missouri through inclusivity education, community outreach, and collaborative partnerships with other groups doing equity and justice work.
+- The Center Project (TCP) is a nonprofit organization that provides community resources, like a curated library, a gender affirming healthcare provider list, a closet with free clothing for LGBTQ folks in need, and supportive programming and activities for LGBTQ youth, parents, and transgender and non-binary adults.TCP also provides resources to improve the well-being of LGBTQ people in Missouri through education, community outreach, and collaborative partnerships with other groups.

 National Resources